serde-rs/serde-rs.github.io/_src/ignored-any.md

 # Discarding data

-The [`IgnoredAny`] types gives an efficient way of discarding data from a deserializer.
+The [`IgnoredAny`] type gives an efficient way of discarding data from a deserializer.

 [`IgnoredAny`]: https://docs.serde.rs/serde/de/struct.IgnoredAny.html